The Pit of Success - Then And Now

 Aside

-We have deep respect for the product managers who could get the instrumentation, user interviews, coworking sessions, and more to truly understand where people got stuck and why.
-As engineers, it was usually easier to just build a tool to shortcut that process than to do the real work of understanding the user.
+We have deep respect for the product managers who could get the instrumentation, user interviews, coworking sessions, and all that to understand where people got stuck and why.
+As engineers, we usually just built tools that solved problems we had, because at least product discovery was easy.

 Agentic software development can be frustrating.
 Workflows are probabilistic; agents have no ability to self-introspect or explain themselves.
 But from a UX perspective, they're a blessing.

-If you build a tool for an AI, it always reads the manual.
+If you build a tool for an AI, it always reads the documentation you gave it.
 You can make it run as many reps as you'd like.
-And if you run into a case of PEBKAC - problem exists between keyboard and chair, or between GPU and API - you can swap out your user for a better one for a modest fee.
+And if you run into a case of PEBGAA - between GPU and API - you can swap out your user for a better one for a "modest" fee! (and your cheap users just keep getting better - thank you Deepseek!)

 "Bad" UX for agents is now solvable the same way all software problems are: measure and iterate.
-And that process turns out to to look a lot more like a traditional SDLC, because the new users can run endless repetitions, are completely auditable.
+And that process turns out to to look a lot more like a traditional SDLC, because you can run UX integration tests, regression tests, and unit tests, because your users are software too.

 Before you can iterate, you need to know what you're optimizing.
 When it comes to an agent doing a thing, we typically care about three numbers: